Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Homepage.md

 ## Recent Builds
-This widget displays a list of the most recent build and its status for each active release in each product of the program.
-For each active release it shows:
+This widget displays a list of the most recent builds for each active release (organized alphabetically by product; in each product the builds are listed by date).
+For each build it shows:

 - the release name (which links to the specific [release](../Release-Management/#release-details))
 - the build name (which links to the specific [build details](../Release-Management/#build-details))
 - the build status (did it succeed or fail)
 - the date of the build

+You can change the number of builds the widget should show in the widget's settings (the default is 15).